Manufacturing ‘New’ Water for the US Southwest

 The US Southwest cannot continue to develop and prosper without ‘new’ water – the Colorado River continues to decline – even with the recent rains, we’d need 20 good years of rains and snow pack to begin to refill the impoundments like Lakes Mead and Powell.
 From the time the dam gates on Glen Canyon Dam closed, it took 16 years to fill Lake Powell in good water years when all the other impoundments were already full.
 Our whole premise is that ‘new’ water needs to be manufactured to mitigate the current drought and to supply water for future expansion.
 The US Southwest is headed for a major economic decline because of a lack of water – the last census showed a trickle of people leaving California for the first time.
 If the Colorado River does not recover and federally mandated cuts continue, a flood of people will leave to seek opportunity elsewhere.
 ‘New’ water must be manufactured now to avoid the negative societal consequences of the drought in the US Southwest that could result in a major migration eastward.

 So how does one get ‘new’ water?
 In short, it’s about taking unusable water like ocean water or brackish ground water and desalinating it.
 Two years after applying, we are in the last stages of being issued a Conditional Use Permit to build our first full scale pilot project on a small portion of the 642 acres we own on the east side of the Salton Sea.
 Our patented technologies use solar energy to desalinate water.
 We do this without membranes, without boiling water and with Zero Liquid Discharge (ZLD).
-One modular unit can produce one acre foot (AF) or 326,000 gallons of distilled water per day which is enough water for 3-4 households per year.
+One modular unit can produce three acre feet (AF) or 978,000 gallons of distilled water per day which is enough water for 10 households per year.
 Inputs; sunshine and salty water – Outputs; distilled water and salt.
 We are constructing our pilot to confirm its production and other performance parameters meet our projections.
 Once we complete the testing, then we will be ready to go to market, scaling up large projects with our modular approach.

 Above, I wrote I would explain how to ‘fix’ water for the US Southwest.
 The Salton Sea is 223 feet below sea level – using a siphon pipeline, ocean water can be transported to the Salton Sea (Reservoir) from the Gulf of California/Sea of Cortez.
 To avoid impacting the environmentally sensitive ecosystem at the north end of the Gulf of California, ocean water will be pumped into Laguna Salada from inland wells fed by salt water intrusion.
 Laguna Salada, a large dry lake in Baja, is 32 feet below sea level and will be filled with salt water from the wells.
 From there, salt water will be siphoned into a pipeline that will fall 223 feet and generate hydroelectric power before delivering the water to the Salton Reservoir.
 Once the Salton Reservoir is full and the playa is covered, the health threat of toxic wind-blown dust will be eliminated.
 GWF renewable-powered ZLD desalination can take the sea water coming into the lake, desalinate the water and put it into the Coachella Canal which abuts our property.
 Coachella Valley Water District (CVWD) and Metropolitan Water District (MWD) will convey it to LA and other coastal cities via a short connector pipeline between the Coachella Canal and the Colorado River Aqueduct.

 We understand that advocating for a huge cross border project to arrange for the delivery of between 2-4m acre feet of water per year from Mexico with new technology is a bold plan.
-This is why we feel the way to gain support for ocean water importation, is to develop a ‘bridge’ to start the implementation now – before this crisis completely overtakes the Colorado River.
+This is why we feel the way to gain support for ocean water importation, is to develop a ‘bridge project’ to start the implementation now – before this crisis completely overtakes the Colorado River.
 This is a ‘shovel-ready’ project – unusable brackish ground water from under Imperial Valley should be pumped into the Salton Reservoir.

 There are 14mAF of brackish water under the Imperial Valley in an unconfined aquifer from 100 years of irrigation.
 Pumping this water into the Salton Reservoir will benefit the farmers by lowering the water table under the fields while filling the Salton Reservoir in 2-3 years.
 This will also serve to cover the playa and mitigate the dust/health issue with water that is 1/6th the salinity of the Salton Reservoir.
-By showing that ‘new’ water can be sustainably manufactured at the Salton Reservoir using solar ZLD desalination and delivered to the Coachella Canal for further conveyance through California’s water distribution network, we demonstrate that developing ocean water importation is a commercially viable and environmentally friendly way to supply freshwater to California and the rest of the Southwest.
+By showing that ‘new’ water can be sustainably manufactured at the Salton Reservoir using solar ZLD desalination and delivered to the Coachella Canal for further conveyance through California’s water distribution network, we demonstrate that developing ocean water importation is a commercially viable and environmentally sustainable way to supply freshwater to California and the rest of the Southwest.
 However, this can only happen if the Salton Reservoir is full – two problems fixed by one solution.

 This approach also provides the only road map for successfully developing Lithium Valley and underscores why ‘new’ water is essential.
 Not only will water be needed to build and operate the infrastructure necessary to mine lithium, but the need for water is also compounded by the housing, schools and other services needed for a growing population.
 An IID board member said it best regarding water for the Imperial Valley – “if we can’t get our water from the Colorado River – there is no plan B”.
 Should cuts be made to California’s allocation of Colorado River water, it could result in the fallowing of agricultural land.
 My point is that if Imperial County has to fallow farmland, where in the Imperial Valley is the water for processing the lithium in Lithium Valley going to come from in light of a continuing drought and federally mandated cuts?
 More fallowing?